Founding of New Richmond

 a public promenade on the river.
 In 1828 the

 two towns were incorporated by the Ohio General

 Assembly as New Richmond.
 Union Street is the

 Erected 2003 by Clermont County Bicentennial Commission.

 Location.
 38° 56.994′ N, 84° 16.972′ W. Marker is in New Richmond, Ohio, in Clermont County.
 Marker is at the intersection of Front Street and Union Street, on the left when traveling east on Front Street.
 The marker is at the point where the two original towns converge, street names change at this point.
 Touch for map.
 Marker is at or near this postal address: 104 Susanna Way, New Richmond OH 45157, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker

 More.
 Search the internet for Founding of New Richmond.

 Credits.
 This page was last revised on November 19, 2016.
 This page originally submitted on November 18, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 149 times since then and 12 times this year.
+This page has been viewed 159 times since then.
 Photos: 1, 2, 3, 4. submitted on November 18, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.